-Module SME-Projekt-B Bac Environments helor's project on Smart 6 ECTS / 180 h 50 h Präsenzzeit Bachelorprojekt zu Smart Environn nents 130 h Selbststudium (since WS18/19) Person responsible for module: Pro of.
-Dr. Diedrich Wolter Contents: This module addresses application software development project.
-To the problem, focusing on the software of techniques play an important role. his end, a smart system will be dev velop to tackle a practical application gain competence to apply a b gain experience with problem improve programming skills learn to evaluate utility of app learn to present results in a so methods to solve a practical proble asic method to a practical problem s that can arise applying a basic m roaches with respect to practical p cientific paper and defend the work n nethod to a practical problem roblems Remark: The language of instruction in this of Englisch.
-Term papers and present prerequisites for the module: none Recommended prior knowledge: Basic skills in computer science, es highly recommended.
-Admission requirements: none Frequency: every semester Recommended semester: Minimal Duration of the Module: 1 Semester
+Module SME-Projekt-B Bachelor's project on Smart Environments

+6 ECTS / 180 h 50 h Präsenzzeit

+Bachelorprojekt zu Smart Environments

+130 h Selbststudium

+Person responsible for module: Prof. Dr. Diedrich Wolter

+This module addresses applications of methods from the topic area Smart Environments in context of a software development project.
+To this end, a smart system will be develop to tackle a practical application problem, focusing on the software development.
+Among the methods used, artificial intelligence techniques play an important role.

+- · gain skills to identify relevant methods to solve a practical problem - gain competence to apply a basic method to a practical problem - gain experience with problems that can arise applying a basic method to a practical problem - · improve programming skills - learn to evaluate utility of approaches with respect to practical problems - · learn to present results in a scientific paper and defend the work in a colloquium

+The language of instruction in this course is German.
+However, all course materials are available in Englisch.
+Term papers and presentations may be delivered in either German or English.

+Recommended prior knowledge: Basic skills in computer science, eshighly recommended.
+Admission requirements: Frequency: every semester Recommended semester: Minimal Duration of the Module: 1 Semester

 Module Units

 Übung Bachelorprojekt zu Smart Environments 4,00 Weekly Contact

 Mode of Delivery: Practicals Hours

 Lecturers: Prof. Dr. Diedrich Wolter

 Language: German/English

 Frequency: every winter semester

-Learning outcome: -
+Learning outcome:

 siehe Modulbeschreibung

-Contents: -
+Contents:

 The topic of the current project will tackled in small teams.
 In a problem-based

 manner, skills in scientific work and software development will be practised.

-Literature: -
+Literature:

 will be announced in first meeting

-Examination Coursework Assignment and Colloquium / Duration of Examination: 30 minutes Duration of Coursework: 4 months prerequisites for module examination: Regelmäßige Teilnahme an der Lehrveranstaltung Description: Umsetzung der Projektaufgabe, Dokumentation in Form eines wissenschaftlichen Aufsatzes als Hausarbeit sowie Präsentation im Kolloquium.
+Coursework Assignment and Colloquium / Duration of Examination: 30 minutes

+Umsetzung der Projektaufgabe, Dokumentation in Form eines wissenschaftlichen Aufsatzes als Hausarbeit sowie Präsentation im Kolloquium.

 Die Bekanntgabe der Prüfungssprache erfolgt in der ersten Sitzung der Lehrveranstaltung.

-Module SME-Projekt-M master project on smart envi- 6 ECTS / 180 h

-ronments 50 h Präsenzzeit

-Masterprojekt zu Smart Environments 130 h Selbststudium
+Module SME-Projekt-M master project on smart environments Masterprojekt zu Smart Environments 6 ECTS / 180 h 50 h Präsenzzeit 130 h Selbststudium (since WS17/18) Person responsible for module: Prof. Dr. Diedrich Wolter

-(since WS17/18)

-Person responsible for module: Prof. Dr. Diedrich Wolter

-Contents:

-This module addresses applications of advanced methods from the to pic area Smart Environments.
-To

-this end, a smart system will be develop to tackle a practical application on problem, focusing on the software
+This module addresses applications of advanced methods from the topic area Smart Environments.
+To this end, a smart system will be develop to tackle a practical application problem, focusing on the software development.

-development.

-research relevant literature
+- · research relevant literature

-develop own state-of-the-art approach
+- · develop own state-of-the-art approach

-system realization by implementation
+- · system realization by implementation

-evaluation of system and its components
+- · evaluation of system and its components

-presentation of results
+- presentation of results

-Learning outcomes:

-gain skills to apply advanced methods from Smart Environments

-evaluate utility of approaches with respect to practical problems

-learn self-determined organisation of projects

-get acquainted with problems arising bridging theory and practice e

-improve software development skills

-Remark:
+- · gain skills to apply advanced methods from Smart Environments - · evaluate utility of approaches with respect to practical problems - · learn self-determined organisation of projects - · get acquainted with problems arising bridging theory and practice - · improve software development skills prerequisites for the module: none Recommended prior knowledge: Basic knowledge in computer science (especially programming skills) is highly recommended, knowledge in Artificial Intelligence (AI) or Smart Environments helpful.
+Frequency: every summer semester Recommended semester: Minimal Duration of the Module: 1 Semester

 The main language in this course is English.
-Meetings may be held in German if all participating students

-are fluent in German.
+Meetings may be held in German if all participating students are fluent in German.
 Presentations and term papers may be delivered in English or German.